stat545ubc-2023/mda-ishanainformatics/mini_data_analysis.md

 to my question.
 **Exercise 4**: I plotted a stacked bar chart describing which genera of trees are planted around VGH.
-**Exercise 6**: To further investigate the diversity of Acer trees around VGH, I generated a boxplot describing the frequency of the different types of Acer trees while also specifying with an overlaid jitter plot, how many counts were from each of the four major streets.
+**Exercise 2**: To further investigate the diversity of Acer trees around VGH, I created a new variable recording the average count of a particular Maple tree across the four streets and plotted the results to describe the frequency of the different types of Acer trees around VGH.
-- This objective also involves **Exercise 2** as a new variable recording the average count of a particular Maple tree across the four streets was generated.

 <!----------------------------------------------------------------------------->